 Works to provide a safe living and learning environment where all members of the Lafayette College community thrive and embrace the Cur Non spirit.

 Student Services

 Academic Resource Hub & Accessibility Services

-The Academic Resource Hub provides Accessibility Services to support students with disabilities as well as learning assistance programs that are open to all Lafayette students.
+The Academic Resource Hub includes 2 offices: Accessibility Services and Support for Specific Courses open to all Lafayette students.